thu4n/Green-Constitution/README.md

  - **GitHub** for version control
  - **Adobe Premier** for editing music and sound effect (it's chosen because of its availability not usability)
 ## How to play
 All you have to do to play our game is cloning this repository, open it in your Unity editor and go to TestSwipe\Assets\MainMenu\Scenes then click MenuScene to play the game.

+Due to calling APIs when running scripts, the game can take some time to boot.

 A full build of the game is planned for the near future.
 ## Quick guide for playing the game